Toothbrush: Toothbrush

 The first patent for a toothbrush was granted to H.N.
 Wadsworth in 1857 (U.S.A.
 Patent No. 18,653) in the United States, but mass production in the United States did not start until 1885.
 The improved design had a bone handle with holes bored into it for the Siberian boar hair bristles.
 Unfortunately, animal bristle was not an ideal material as it retained bacteria, did not dry efficiently and the bristles often fell out.
 In addition to bone, handles were made of wood or ivory.
 In the United States, brushing teeth did not become routine until after World War II, when American soldiers had to clean their teeth daily.

 During the 1900s, celluloid gradually replaced bone handles.
 Natural animal bristles were also replaced by synthetic fibers, usually nylon, by DuPont in 1938.
 The first nylon bristle toothbrush made with nylon yarn went on sale on February 24, 1938.
 The first electric toothbrush, the Broxodent, was invented in Switzerland in 1954.
 By the turn of the 21st century nylon had come to be widely used for the bristles and the handles were usually molded from thermoplastic materials.

 Johnson & Johnson, a leading medical supplies firm, introduced the "Reach" toothbrush in 1977.
 It differed from previous toothbrushes in three ways: it had an angled head, similar to dental instruments, to reach back teeth; the bristles were concentrated more closely than usual to clean each tooth of potentially cariogenic (cavity-causing) materials; and the outer bristles were longer and softer than the inner bristles.
 Other manufacturers soon followed with other designs aimed at improving effectiveness.
 In spite of the changes with the number of tufts and the spacing, the handle form and design, the bristles were still straight and difficult to maneuver.
 In 1978 Dr. George C. Collis developed the Collis Curve toothbrush which was the first toothbrush to have curved bristles.
 The curved bristles follow the curvature of the teeth and safely reach in between the teeth and into the sulcular areas.

 In January 2003, the toothbrush was selected as the number one invention Americans could not live without according to the Lemelson-MIT Invention Index.

-Types of toothbrush
+Types

-Multi-sided toothbrushes

-A multi-sided toothbrush is a fast and easy way to brush the teeth.